Kokuzou Kiln Sakura Kutani Mug

 This unique mug features a lovely cherry blossom.

-Made by Kokuzou kiln, known for the gentle and warm pottery with beautiful colors and elegant design, which tries to create everyday's tableware into something more special.
+Made by Kokuzou kiln, known for the gentle and warm stoneware with beautiful colors and elegant design, which tries to create everyday's tableware into something more special.

 There are four different colors: Turkish blue, pink, purple, and yellow.

-This mug is not only charming but also functional and fits well in a hand, since they design and mold the shape of the pottery by potter's wheel to match the painting.
+This mug is not only charming but also functional and fits well in a hand, since they design and mold the shape of the stoneware by potter's wheel to match the painting.

 Pour freshly ground coffee or tea and enjoy the special tea time with this beautiful mug.